 SD BUSINESS JOURNAL DAILY ENEWS

-Tig Real Estate Holdings LLC of San Diego has purchased a Sorrento Mesa industrial building for $6.7 million, according to CoStar Group and public data.
+B3 Black Mountain LLC of San Diego has acquired a Rancho Penasquitos retail building housing a Rite Aid drugstore for approximately $7.1 million, according to CoStar Group and public data.

 Chula Vista-based Youngevity International Inc.’s wholly owned subsidiary, CLR Roasters, has procured several contracts for its strictly high-grown washed Arabica coffee, totaling $3 million dollars for its recently launched green coffee distribution division, the parent company said.

 Folks who get off on breaking records certified by Guinness may want to attend what’s billed as a Super Shred Event sponsored by San Diego County Credit Union.

 La Jolla Pharmaceutical Co., a developer of therapeutics targeting unmet life-threatening diseases, intends to sell shares of common stock in an underwritten offering pursuant to its existing shelf registration statement, the company announced.